-- (1) Obstacle-free routes shall be clearly identified by visual information as detailed in point 4.2.1.10. - (2) Information on the obstacle-free route shall be given to visually impaired people by tactile and contrasting walking surface indicators as a minimum.
-Tactile walking surface indicators can be omitted when the route is indicated unambiguously by built or natural elements, such as edges and surfaces that can be followed tactually and visually.
-This paragraph does not apply to obstacle free routes to and from car parks. - (2a) If more than one facility of a certain type of public area are provided, the route to at least one of them shall be indicated by tactile and contrasting walking surface indicators. - (3) Technical solutions using remotely controlled audible devices or telephone applications are permitted to be used in addition or as an alternative.
+- (1) Obstacle-free routes shall be clearly identified by visual information as detailed in point clause 4.2.1.10. - (2) Information on the obstacle-free route shall be given to visually impaired people by tactile and contrasting walking surface indicators as a minimum.
+This paragraph point does not apply to obstacle free routes to and from car parks. - (2a) If more than one facility of a certain type of public area are provided, the route to at least one of them shall be indicated by tactile and contrasting walking surface indicators. - (2b) Tactile walking surface indicators can be omitted when the route is indicated unambiguously by built or natural elements, such as edges and surfaces that can be followed tactually and visually. - (3) Technical solutions using remotely controlled audible devices or telephone applications are permitted to be used in addition or as an alternative.
 When they are intended to be used as an alternative, they shall be treated as innovative solutions. - (4) If there are handrails or walls within reach along the obstacle-free route to the platform, they shall have brief information (for example platform-number or direction-information).
-The information shall be in Braille or in-prismatic-letters or numbers.
+The information shall be in Braille or prismatic-letters or numbers.
 The information shall be located on the handrail, or on the wall at a height between 145 cm and 165 cm.
+If there are handrails or walls within reach along the obstacle-free route to the platform, they shall have brief information (for example platform number or direction-information) in Braille or in prismatic-letters or numbers on the handrail, or on the wall at a height between 145 cm and 165 cm.